projectcapsule/capsule/docs/operator/use-cases/cordoning-tenant.md

 Bill needs to cordon a Tenant and its Namespaces for several reasons:

 - Avoid accidental resource modification(s) including deletion during a Production Freeze Window
-- During Kubernetes upgrade, to prevent any workload updates
+- During the Kubernetes upgrade, to prevent any workload updates
 - During incidents or outages
 - During planned maintenance of a dedicated nodes pool in a BYOD scenario

 With this said, the Tenant Owner and the related Service Account living into managed Namespaces, cannot proceed to any update, create or delete action.

-This is possible just labelling the Tenant as follows:
+This is possible just labeling the Tenant as follows:

 ```shell
 kubectl label tenant oil capsule.clastix.io/cordon=enabled